qdm12/courses/Real time big data analytics/midterm/readme.md

             - Monitor the node & its running tasks
             - Communicate with the ApplicationMaster, which is issued *containers* by the ResourceManager
             - ApplicationMaster -> *Containers* (Permission slips) -> NodeManager
-    - Rack-local (all 3 nodes hosting the block replica are saturated)
+    2. Rack-local (all 3 nodes hosting the block replica are saturated)
         - Schedule mapper task to run in the **same rack** containing the desired block replica
-        - >= 1 nodes in the rack contain the desired block replica
+        - At least 1 node in the rack contains the desired block replica
         - **Intra-rack** transfer (cheap) to copy block replica to the node which will run the mapper task
-    - Non-local, otherwise
+    3. Non-local, otherwise
         - **Inter-rack** transfer (expensive) to copy block replica to the right rack
             - Go through multiple switches, use precious network resources: slow and expensive
 - Rack Awareness